Structure of the court system

 New Zealand’s general courts are structured like a pyramid.
 At the top is the Supreme Court.
-Below it, in descending order, are the Court of Appeal, the High Court and the district courts.
+Below it, in descending order, are the Court of Appeal, the High Court and the District Court.
 These are ‘courts of general jurisdiction’.
 They are the main courts in our justice system.

-The jurisdiction of the Supreme Court, the Court of Appeal and the District Court are defined by statute.
+The jurisdiction of the Supreme Court, the Court of Appeal and the District Court is defined by statute.
 The High Court has both statutory jurisdiction and inherent common law jurisdiction.

-Most court business takes place in the District Courts which form the base of the pyramid.
+Most court business takes place in the District Court, which forms the base of the pyramid.
 Most criminal cases are heard in the District Court, as well as a large number of civil cases, but there is a statutory ‘ceiling’ on the cases that the court can hear.
-Cases where the amount in issue is more than $200,000, and specified serious criminal cases (such as murder) are heard by the High Court.
+Cases where the amount in issue is more than $350,000, and specified serious criminal cases (such as murder) are heard by the High Court.

 The High Court has broad general jurisdiction.
 In practice, it tends to hear the more serious jury trials, the more complex civil cases, administrative law cases and appeals from the decisions of courts and tribunals below it.